 Based on PMBOK 7th Edition exposure draft and PMI announcement following are the changes from PMBOK 6th Edition to PMBOK 7th Edition.

 There are three introduction chapters in PMBOK and then 10 knowledge areas in PMBOK 6th Edition.
-In PMBOK 7th Edition, instead of knowledge areas, there will be performance domains.
-There will be Tailoring, Models, Methods and Artifacts chapters as well.
+In PMBOK Guide Seventh Edition, instead of knowledge areas, there will be performance domains.
+There will be Tailoring, Models, Methods, and Artifacts chapters as well.

 PMBOK 6th Edition has five project management process groups: initiating, planning, executing, monitoring & controlling and closing.
 These are referred to as the five stages of a project lifecycle as well.
 For each knowledge area, there are processes belonging to these process groups.
 For instance, the estimate costs process is a process belonging to the planning process group and cost management knowledge area.

 Value Delivery System

 The figure above shows the “Value Delivery System” approach coming with PMBOK 7th Edition.
 Based on this system, strategies, missions, or objectives of an organization decides the next portfolios or investments.
 Portfolios can include sub-portfolios, programs, or projects.
 To ensure the objectives of the portfolios, program and project delivery must reach its intended targets.
 Based on the outcomes of the projects, business impacts are analyzed and portfolios are reviewed or adjusted for future steps.

-Once the projects are delivered successfully, expected business values must be earned to the organization as well.
+Once the projects are delivered successfully, expected business values must be earned for the organization as well.
 This is called “Business Value Realization”.
 Based on the realized business values and outcomes of the delivered projects, organizations derive their strategy to initiate new portfolios.

 Project teams can produce outcomes by using different delivery approaches.
 For some projects, activities might be clear and the results can be achieved by completing the activities.
 However, for some projects, there might be ongoing activities, monitoring and elaborating the outcomes of previous activities to determine the next steps in the project.
 “Project management” might not be an appropriate term for some projects.
 Therefore, “project delivery” is used instead of “project management” in PMBOK 7th edition to cover outcomes as well as deliverables of a project.